Get insider access

 The NuPhy Field75 HE is a wired-only keyboard that isn't suitable for use with mobile devices or tablets.

-The NuPhy Field75 HE is decent for programming.
-It offers excellent build and typing quality, but its tray mount design makes it quite stiff and unforgiving to type on for long stretches, and it's somewhat loud, despite its linear switches.
-Unfortunately, you also can't record macros, and while it has RGB lighting, its keycaps lack shine-through legends so you can't read keys in the dark.
+The NuPhy Field75 HE is good for programming.
+It offers excellent build and typing quality, although its tray mount design makes it quite stiff and unforgiving to type on for long stretches, and it's somewhat loud despite its linear switches.
+You can record macros to any key, including the eight dedicated macro buttons arranged in a column on the left and a row under the spacebar.
+Lastly, while this keyboard has RGB lighting, its keycaps lack shine-through legends, so you can't read keys in the dark.

 Pros